Migrate from overlayering to extensions

-No matter how the work is pieced up in solutions, you can use the Customization Analysis Report (CAR) to get information about what has been overlayered.
+No matter how the work is pieced together in solutions, you can use the Customization Analysis Report (CAR) to get information about what has been overlayered.
 This report is generated when you submit your solutions to the Code Migration tool on Microsoft Dynamics Lifecycle Services (LCS).
-The report is in Microsoft Excel format and includes a list of all places that have overlayered code.
+The report is in Microsoft Excel format and includes a list of all the places that have overlayered code.
 You can use the report to both analyze and categorize all overlayered instances in your solution.

 To obtain an overview, you might find it helpful to categorize each overlayered instance.
 The category that you apply to an overlayered instance should represent the approximate effort that is required in order to change the customization to extensions.
 Some customizations will be easily changed to extensions.
 However, for other customizations, the change will be more difficult.

 From our experience working with numerous ISVs, we have found that the following categories are a good starting point.

 |Extensible enums||You can add new enum values by using extensions.
 For more information, see Add an enum value.|

 |Construct with throw||Most construct methods are simple and can be extended by using post-event handlers.
 However, some construct methods are more complex and throw an exception when no class is created.|

 |Exposing members||Member variables that have the private access modifier in their definition can't be accessed through extensions unless they become exposed through public methods.
 You can request that we add access to members through extensions that currently have not been exposed for this.
 Note that access to protected members is generally enabled through extension classes.|